This Pork Carnitas recipe is a leaner flavorful variation of the traditional recipe that can be made at home quickly in the pressure cooker.

-Serve this over rice or in burritos, tacos, lettuce wraps, etc. Add some chopped cilantro, homemade salsa and guacamole on the side for extra authenticity.
+Serve the carnitas meat over rice or in burritos, tacos, lettuce wraps, etc. Add some chopped cilantro, homemade salsa and guacamole on the side for extra authenticity.

 Pressure Cooker Pork Carnitas